 Feynman’s Method of “A Particle Exploring All Possible Paths”

-1. In the previous post we discussed Professor Feynman’s illustration of how two wave functions (not waves) corresponding to two possible paths for a photon to interfere (constructively and destructively) to produce an oscillating signal; see, “Feynman’s Glass Plate Experiment“.
+1. In the previous post, we discussed Professor Feynman’s illustration of how two wave functions (not waves) (corresponding to two possible paths for a photon) can interfere (constructively and destructively) to produce an oscillating signal; see “Feynman’s Glass Plate Experiment.”

 • It was pointed out that this experimental result is not explainable if the light is treated as an electromagnetic wave.

-• More importantly, it showed that a path for a photon is mapped out instantaneously by Nature, as soon as the photon takes off.
+• More importantly, it showed that Nature instantly maps out a path for a photon as soon as it takes off.

-2. This discussion is also based on the following figure from Feynman’s book (p 43); see the reference below.
-Light received at point P due to source S is considered; the direct path from S to P is blocked by a screen placed in between them.
+2. This discussion is also based on the following figure from Feynman’s book (p.
+43); see the reference below.
+Light received at point P due to source S is considered; a screen between them blocks the direct path from S to P.

-• Everyone is familiar with the “law of light reflection” where the light from A goes to a Point B in a path that is defined by the angle incident being equal to the angle of reflection.
+• Everyone is familiar with the “law of light reflection,” which states that light from A goes to Point B in a path defined by the angle incident being equal to the angle of reflection.

-• Of course, the time for a photon to get from S to D is a minimum close to the center of the mirror.
+• Of course, the time it takes for a photon to get from S to D is minimized near the center of the mirror.

-• However, Feynman showed that a better picture with more explanatory power is available with the concept of “a photon exploring all paths”.
-He showed that most possible paths are canceled out and only those paths that lie close to the expected path stated by the Law of Reflection contribute to the final detection probability.
+• However, Feynman showed that the concept of “a photon exploring all paths” provides a better picture with more explanatory power.
+He showed that most possible paths are canceled out, and only those that lie close to the expected path stated by the Law of Reflection contribute to the final detection probability.

-3. In order to illustrate the concept of a photon “exploring all possible paths”, the mirror is divided into sections A through M, and reflection from each section of the mirror is indicated (see the above figure).
+3. To illustrate the concept of a photon “exploring all possible paths,” the mirror is divided into sections A through M, and reflection from each section of the mirror is indicated (see the above figure).

-• Due to different distances of travel, the time taken for each path varies as shown in the middle figure, and correspondingly the phase varies as shown below that.
-The final amplitude is given by adding those arrows and is indicated at the bottom of the figure.
+• Due to different travel distances, the time taken for each path varies (as shown in the middle figure), and correspondingly, the phase varies (as shown below using arrows).
+The final amplitude is given by adding those arrows, as indicated at the bottom of the figure.

-4. Just like in adding the contributions from two “waves”, adding the contributions from “wave functions” requires one to take into account the difference in phase angle.
-Feynman has described this in simple terms, how to add contributions due to many wave functions using vector addition (see pp. 24-35).
+4. Just like in adding the contributions from two “waves,” adding the contributions from “wave functions” requires one to take into account the difference in phase angle.
+Feynman has described this in simple terms, i.e., how to add contributions due to many wave functions using vector addition (see pp. 24-35).

-• If we now divide that section (of A, B, C in the above figure) into four equal sections, they of course again cancel out as shown in the top section of the figure below.
+• If we now divide that section (of A, B, and C in the above figure) into four equal sections, they will, of course, again cancel out, as shown in the top section of the figure below.

-• However, If only the arrows in a particular direction are kept, while the others in opposite direction are removed (by etching the mirror in those places), then a substantial amount of light reflects from a piece of mirror located away from the center, as shown in #5 above.
+• However, if only the arrows in a particular direction are kept while the others in the opposite direction are removed (by etching the mirror in those places), then a substantial amount of light reflects from a piece of mirror located away from the center, as shown in #5 above.

-7. Feynman discusses several examples in his book, but let us discuss just one more example to illustrate the point that this method is consistent with the Principle of Causation.
+7. Feynman discusses several examples in his book, but let us examine just one more example to illustrate that this method is consistent with the Principle of Causation.

-• Here we consider the case of refraction, which had led to causal issues with the “photon as a particle” idea of Newton and Fermat.
+• Here, we consider the case of refraction, which led to causal issues with the “photon as a particle” idea of Newton and Fermat.

-• Those who are really interested can read in detail the historical evolution of ideas from Newton through Fermat to Feynman, in the book by Ivar Ekeland (see References below).
+• Those interested can read in detail the historical evolution of ideas from Newton through Fermat to Feynman in the book by Ivar Ekeland (see References below).

 8. Figure below shows the refraction of light from a source (S) in the air to a detector (D) placed in water.
 As in the case of the mirror, we consider all possible paths from S to D and map out the time taken for a photon to reach point D via “different sections” of the water surface.

-• The observation of light taking the “time of least time” to reach a detector in the water by changing its path (called “refraction”) was explained by Fermat back in 1657, by taking into account that light travels slower in water than in air; we will discuss this in the next post, “Exploring All Possible Paths” Leads to Fermat’s Principle of Least Time”.
+• The observation of light taking the “time of least time” to reach a detector in the water by changing its path (called “refraction”) was explained by Fermat back in 1657 by taking into account that light travels slower in water than in air.
+See “‘Exploring All Possible Paths’ Leads to Fermat’s Principle of Least Time.”

-• However, until Feynman came up with his method of “a particle exploring all possible paths”, this phenomenon could not be explained within the “particle picture”.
+• However, until Feynman developed his method of “a particle exploring all possible paths”, this phenomenon could not be explained within the “particle picture”.

 • Once again, most paths away from the optimum path are CANCELLED OUT.
-The major contributions come from those paths close to the expected arrow indicated by the heavy arrow, and Fermat’s Principle of Least Time is recovered with this “particle representation”.
+The significant contributions come from those paths close to the expected arrow indicated by the heavy arrow, and Fermat’s Principle of Least Time is recovered with this “particle representation.”

 9. What bothered everyone (including Feynman) about Fermat’s idea is that it seemed to require agency.
 How could light choose a path?
 How could it possibly know which path was the fastest?